acetinkaya/Controlling-A-Robotic-Arm-Using-Hand-Recognition-Software/README.md

 ## How to Cite

-- **IEEE**: B. Vatansever, H. Aydın, and A. Çetinkaya, “Genetik Algoritma Yaklaşımıyla Öznitelik Seçimi Kullanılarak Makine Öğrenmesi Algoritmaları ile Kalp Hastalığı Tahmini”, JSTER, vol. 2, no. 2, pp. 67–80, 2021, doi: 10.53525/jster.1005934.
+- **IEEE**: A. Çetinkaya, O. Öztürk, and A. Okatan, “Controlling A Robotic Arm Using Hand Recognition Software”, IJET, vol. 5, no. 2, pp. 59–63, 2019.

-- **APA**: Vatansever, B., Aydın, H., & Çetinkaya, A. (2021).
-Genetik Algoritma Yaklaşımıyla Öznitelik Seçimi Kullanılarak Makine Öğrenmesi Algoritmaları ile Kalp Hastalığı Tahmini.
-Journal of Science, Technology and Engineering Research, 2(2), 67-80. https://doi.org/10.53525/jster.1005934
+- **APA**: Çetinkaya, A., Öztürk, O., & Okatan, A. (2019).
+Controlling A Robotic Arm Using Hand Recognition Software.
+International Journal of Engineering Technologies IJET, 5(2), 59-63.

-- **MLA**: Vatansever, Berna et al. “Genetik Algoritma Yaklaşımıyla Öznitelik Seçimi Kullanılarak Makine Öğrenmesi Algoritmaları Ile Kalp Hastalığı Tahmini”.
-Journal of Science, Technology and Engineering Research, vol. 2, no. 2, 2021, pp. 67-80, doi:10.53525/jster.1005934.
+- **MLA**: Çetinkaya, Ali et al. “Controlling A Robotic Arm Using Hand Recognition Software”.
+International Journal of Engineering Technologies IJET, vol. 5, no. 2, 2019, pp. 59-63.

 ## License